 - a probiotic if not eating fermented foods,

-- MCT oil when adapting to a ketogenic version of the Ketoflex™ diet.
+- MCT oil (often only temporarily while adapting to a ketogenic version of the Ketoflex™ diet)

 Healthy diet and lifestyle reduces the need for the aforementioned supplements.
-Someone at the stage of prevention getting ample sunshine exposure and eating a diverse, nutrient-rich, low-carb diet that includes fatty cold-water fish and fermented foods might get adequate vitamin D, minerals, other vitamins, omega-3’s, probiotics, and ketosis without needing to supplement.
+Someone at the stage of prevention getting ample sunshine exposure and eating a diverse, nutrient-rich, low-carb diet that includes fatty cold-water fish, green veggies, and fermented foods might get adequate vitamin D, minerals (including magnesium), other vitamins (including the B vitamins), omega-3’s, probiotics, and into mild ketosis may not require supplements.

-It’s easy to get distracted with the novelty of the latest brain health supplements marketed as if optimizing your cognition is just a matter of swallowing the right pills.
-There is wisdom in focusing your attention on the foundational ReCODE diet and lifestyle practices.
+When preventing cognitive decline, it’s usually wiser to shift your attention to the foundational Bredesen Protocol™ diet and lifestyle practices.
 Healthy diet and lifestyle are more effective and powerful to prevent chronic diseases, including Alzheimer’s, than any combination of supplements and prescription medications that money can buy.

-As part of my mission to make ReCODE™ more accessible and affordable, everyone who works with me can take advantage of the discounts I offer on high-quality, high-value ReCODE™ supplements purchased from Fullscript and Thorne, including a 30% discount off the retail prices of eighteen of Dr. Bredesen’s recommended core Cytoplan brand supplements.
-(Request your access to discounted supplements below.)
-The money you save by getting the best prices on targeted supplements can be invested in coaching to advance your brain healthy diet and lifestyle and change the course of your life.
+As part of my mission to make the Bredesen Protocol™ more accessible, everyone who works with me can take advantage of the discounts I offer on high-quality, high-value supplements purchased from Fullscript and Thorne, including a 30% discount off the retail prices of eighteen of Dr. Bredesen’s recommended core Cytoplan brand supplements.
+My hope is that the money you save on supplements will be invested in coaching to advance your brain healthy diet and lifestyle that will have a greater positive impact the course of your life.

-When selecting supplements to purchase, check the inactive ingredients on the bottles.
-For instance, many of the cheaper MCT powders sold have significant amounts of added dextrose (added sugar) and casein (isolated milk protein) that them more palatable with ingredients excluded from a Ketoflex™ diet.
+All the selected supplements on my Fullscript and Thorne dispensaries meet high standards.
+When selecting supplements to purchase elsewhere, check the inactive ingredients on the bottles.
+For instance, many of the cheaper MCT powders sold have significant amounts of added dextrose (sugar) and casein (isolated milk protein)–ingredients that make them more palatable but excluded from a strict Ketoflex™ diet.
 Supplements may not be a good deal when nutrients are in their less bioavailable form.
-For example, cheap multivitamins contain vitamin B12 in the form of cobalamin rather than as adenosylcobalamin and methylcobalamin recommended by Dr. Bredesen.
-All the selected supplements on my Fullscript and Thorne dispensaries meet high standards.

 - Fullscript offers the largest catalog of professional-grade supplements.
-My Fullscript dispensary lists about fifty curated discounted ReCODE™-specific supplements.
+My Fullscript dispensary lists more than sixty curated discounted supplements.

-- Thorne is a top manufacturer of reasonably priced high-quality supplements with pure ingredients.
+- Thorne is a top manufacturer of a wide array of reasonably-priced, high-quality supplements with pure ingredients.